 Asking us to represent you at the Home Office to carry out the administrative review process?

 We will be looking to see your immigration problem, and whether it raises an eligible decision, in other words, we will be looking to find something in your application which can be subject to an administrative review process.

-If in the circumstances we find circumstances where a compliant involves a “case working error” we would consider this to be an effectively a ground of appeal.
+If in the circumstances we find circumstances where a complaint involves a “case working error” we would consider this to be an effectively a ground of appeal.
 As we are not licenced to undertake appeal work, we are happy to signpost you to an advisor that is.